kc611/Face-Verify-API/README.md

 # Face Verification API
+  This is a Django API(Built with Django REST Framework) that stores and verifies faces of the users.
+Can be used as backend APi for aany Website or App accordingly.
+[Let's See How It Works](https://github.com/kc611/Face-Verify-API/blob/master/Interactive%20Demo.ipynb)

+# Problem Statement
 Face recognition problems commonly fall into two categories:

  * Face Verification :- "is this the claimed person?".
 For example, you can pass through by letting a system scan your passport and then verifying that you (the person carrying the passport) are the correct person.
 A mobile phone that unlocks using your face is also using face verification.
 This is a 1:1 matching problem.